-The SEXHUM project (ERC Consolidator Grant 2015 – 682451) studies the relation between migration, sex work and trafficking in the global sex industry by analysing migrant’s own understandings and experiences of agency and exploitation.
+The SEXHUM project (ERC Consolidator Grant 2015 – 682451) studied the relation between migration, sex work and trafficking in the global sex industry by analysing migrant’s own understandings and experiences of agency and exploitation.

-Its main aim is to produce new concepts and data needed to develop innovative theorisations of migrant agency and more efficient and ethical policies concerning migrants working in the sex industry and migration governance more generally.
+Its main aim was to produce new concepts and data needed to develop innovative theorisations of migrant agency and more efficient and ethical policies concerning migrants working in the sex industry and migration governance more generally.

-The project addresses critically the ways in which the humanitarian fight against trafficking in the sex industry often becomes involved in the enforcement of increasingly restrictive migration laws and controls, which often exacerbate sex workers’ vulnerability to being exploited and trafficked.
+The project addressed critically the ways in which the humanitarian fight against trafficking in the sex industry often becomes involved in the enforcement of increasingly restrictive migration laws and controls, which often exacerbate sex workers’ vulnerability to being exploited and trafficked.

 - gather consistent qualitative data on a stigmatized and under-researched group, migrants working in the sex industry, including sexual minority migrants;